AT A GLANCE: QUICK RATINGS

 We receive a number of repeat questions relating to the Garmin Forerunner 35.
 Some of the most popular enquiries have been answered below by CardioCritic below.

-- A > I used the Forerunner 35 for a whole week with 1 to 2 hours training per day.
-Garmin quote 13 hours in HR and GPS training mode
+I used the Forerunner 35 for a whole week with 1 to 2 hours training per day.
+Garmin quote Forerunner 35 has a battery life of 13 hours in HR and GPS training mode.

-- Q > Is the Forerunner 35 water resistant?
+5. Is the Forerunner 35 water resistant / waterproof?

-- A > Yes.
-It is waterproof 50 meters (164 feet) and absolutely fine for swimming (not scuba).
+Yes.
+It is waterproof 50 meters (164 feet) and absolutely fine for swimming, but not scuba diving.

 Product Colours and Variations